Fire and rescue services

 The direction and strength of hurricanes can change with little warning.

-If you're travelling during hurricane season, check weather reports and closely monitor the National Hurricane Center website.
+If you travel during hurricane season, check weather reports and closely monitor the National Hurricane Center website.

 If a hurricane or tropical storm is approaching, prepare early by following the advice for all natural disasters above.